-Role Responsibilities Political The Police and Crime Commissioner defines the outcomes they require for the people of Northamptonshire as set out in the Police and Crime Plan Strategic The Management Team balances the required outcomes with statutory obligations, practical and financial constraints, assessment of needs and demands,; to define the outputs they require from their provider partners, within the total resources available Operational Senior staff and officers deliver the projects and services to achieve the required outputs and outcomes as directed.
-There are two specific functions (Note: These can be carried out by more than one individual or both functions may be performed by the same individual): Lead Commissioner: This should be a service manager, i.e. the person who leads on the commissioning process.
-Typically, they will have the subject They should develop the detailed service specification and requirements and make recommendations to the OPCC • Typically the lead commissioner is involved in the Analyse, Plan and Review parts of the Commissioning cycle.
-Contract Manager: • This may or may not be the same person as the Lead Commissioner • They manage the relationship with service providers and implement communication and engagement plans. • Ensure that performance information informs the commissioning cycle.
-Develops with providers the business case for change.
-Manages the operational de-commissioning process • Typically the Contract Manager is involved in the Do and Review parts of the commissioning cycle.
+Role in Commissioning Definition Political The Police and Crime Commissioner defines the outcomes they require for the people of Northamptonshire set out in the Police and Crime Plan Strategic The Management Team balance the required outcomes with statutory obligations, practical and financial constraints, assessment of need and demand, to define the outputs they require from their provider partners, within the total resources available Operational Senior staff and officers deliver the projects and services to achieve the required outputs and outcomes as directed.
+There are two specific functions (note: these can be carried out by more than one individual or both functions may be performed by the same individual): Lead Commissioner This should be a service manager i.e. the person who leads on the process of commissioning.
+Typically they will have subject knowledge.
+They should develop the detailed service specification and requirements and make recommendations to the OPCC.
+Typically the lead commissioner is involved in the Analyse, Plan and Review parts of the Commissioning